Niall-Kenny/podcast_player/README.md

 ## App Bar

-Screen sizes with different text scale factors (TCF):
+Screen sizes with different text scale factor (TCF):

 | iphone 13 with TCF at 1.0x | iphone 18 with TCF at 1.0x |
 | ----------- | ----------- |